41 Black Friday Marketing Ideas For 2025 (eCommerce)

 PRO TIP

-A Black Friday sales idea you can use to attract your loyal customers is by offering VIP discounts.
+A Black Friday sales idea you can use to attract your loyal customers: offer VIP discounts.

 This especially works if you have a loyalty program or a VIP club.
 Offering exclusive VIP discounts will make it exclusive for your customers.

 This will entice them to buy more from you.
-It can also set off repeat purchases for the rest of the year—improving the customer lifetime value.
+It can also set off repeat purchases for the rest of the year—improving the customer's lifetime value.

-This is how Cupcakes and Cashmere offer early bird access and discount to their VIP customers as part of Black Friday campaign ideas:
+This is how Cupcakes and Cashmere offers early bird access and discounts to their VIP customers as part of their Black Friday marketing campaign ideas:

 PRO TIP